 My breakthrough came from my study of the excellent 1953 paper by Professor G.D.G.
 Hall of Oxford.
 In that paper, Professor Hall discussed the dates of various cases, and although he did not explain Regnal dating specifically, he helped me to understand what these notations were.

 In the modern world, recording dates in a compact and exact form is something we assume, but apparently this exactness was not always felt necessary.
-In the 1600s, respect for the church and the monarchy were paramount, and the recording of legal activities were captured using conventions honoring those institutions.
+In the 1600s, respect for the church and the monarchy were paramount, and the recordings of legal activities were captured using conventions honoring those institutions.
 But apparently, it was generally only necessary to know which legal term a case was heard in, and in which court.

 The Four Legal Terms (or seasons)